 A separate record must be submitted for each type of qualification sought.
 For example, two separate record sets must be submitted for a single unit to indicate both gas-fired and peaking unit status.
 Also include the appropriate Monitoring Qualification records providing the historical or projected information to demonstrate peaking, gas-fired, or LME status.
-See instructions for MONITORING QUAL LME DATA and MONITORING QUAL PERCENT DATA for more information.
+See instructions for Monitoring Qual LME Data and Monitoring Qual Percent Data for more information.

-To indicate that a unit or stack has an approved petition to perform flow RATAs at only a single load or two loads, report this record with applicable Qual Type Code (PRATA1 or PRATA2).
+To indicate that a unit or stack has an approved petition to perform flow RATAs at only a single load or two loads, report this record using the applicable Qualification Type Code (PRATA1 or PRATA2).